 Customers love our service because we value and respect them and their property and can usually complete most jobs in one day.
 We provide them with a detailed report that lists our findings and recommendations as well as an individualized and affordable plan for remediating the problem.
 Our 36-month guarantee gives them peace of mind.

-Certified Mold Cleaning is licensed bonded and insured.
+Certified Indoor Environmental is licensed bonded and insured.
 We apply technologically advanced procedures and use state-of-the-art equipment to handle air testing and mold remediation and removal for residential and commercial customers alike.
 We also support realtors, home inspectors, property managers, and anyone who needs the air quality of their property tested.
 Our technicians are certified and trained by the IICRC (Institute of Inspection Cleaning, and Restoration Certification), the organization recognized for setting the highest standards for the cleaning and restoration industry.